 Types Of Mother-Daughter Relationships

-Here, the mother and daughter hardly know anything about each other’s lives because they choose not to get involved or do not care enough.
+Here, the mother and daughter hardly know anything about each other’s lives because they choose not to get involved or do not care enough despite being family.
 Either way, disengagement makes the relationship strained and can lead to poor mental health.